 You see, the past 5 years have been no more different than the previous in terms of hardships and frustration.
 Government positions were taken but job results unseen.
 Money flowed freely into county development funds and disappeared into deep pockets, never to be touched by mwananchi.

 You could almost say things look the same as they did 5 years ago.
 If not slightly worse.

 That’s why there is so much fiasco right now.
 Everybody wants to see change, and many are fighting for the chance to do it.
-The power is literally clenched in our hands as we tick those boxes on August 8th.
+The power is literally clenched in our hands as we tick those ballot papers.

 Do not let anyone take away your democratic power.
 Not with sweet empty promises, free T-shirts, loose money or even repetitive TV ads.
 They will be just as meaningless when new leadership takes power.

 As much as we want a peaceful election, we also want a successful one.
 Where our youthful voice is heard loud and clear.
 For those shifty politicians who’ve taken us for a long bumpy ride on undeveloped roads to finally be booted out.
 After all, we only get this chance once in a half-decade.

 This is where Kenyan artists come in.
 They continuously act as a torch to illuminate our forgotten struggles in an unequal society.
 And remind us of our transformative power as voters.
 What we need to do differently this time around in order to get different results.